Far-right party enters German parliament

-Berlin (CNN)The co-founder of the first far-right party to win seats in Germany's parliament in almost 60 years has warned that it is ready to "take back our country and our people."
+Berlin (CNN)The co-founder of the first far-right party to win seats in Germany's parliament in almost 60 years has declared that it is ready to "take back our country and our people."

-Alexander Gauland, federal spokesman for the anti-immigration, anti-Muslim, Alternative for Germany (AfD), gave the warning after his party was projected to come in third place in Sunday's national election, according to a ZDF/ARD exit poll.
+Alexander Gauland, federal spokesman for the anti-immigration, anti-Muslim, Alternative for Germany (AfD), gave the warning after his party was projected to come in third place in Sunday's national election, according to preliminary results.

-The result, which puts the AfD at about 13%, was described by leading party figures as a "political earthquake."
+The result, which puts the AfD at just over 13%, was described by leading party figures as a "political earthquake."

-Gauland promised his party would provide staunch opposition to the new government, likely led by Chancellor Angela Merkel, adding: "We will hunt them. we will hunt Mrs. Merkel or whomever.
+Gauland promised his party would provide staunch opposition to the new government, likely led by Chancellor Angela Merkel, adding: "We will hunt them.
+We will hunt Mrs. Merkel or whomever.
 And we will take back our country and our people."

 Protests